 The word ‘friendly’ might not instantly come to mind when you think of some of the busiest cities in the world, but with all those people comes a lot of good.
-We asked our social audience of 1.5 million people “where you would find the friendliest cities in the UK?”
+We looked to our audience to find out “where you would find the friendliest cities in the UK?”

 From how easy the city is to navigate or strangers helping you find your way when that pesky roaming data doesn’t work to making new best friends in a local bar, these are the cities across the globe where you’ll be made to feel the most welcome.